esl-epfl/sz-validation-framework/4-evaluate.md

 # Evaluate

-Evaluate the annotations produces by the seizure detection algorithm invoked in step 3.
+Evaluate the annotations produced by the seizure detection algorithm invoked in step 3.
 A package named [`evaluate`](4-evaluate) is provided to do the evaluation.
+It relies on the [`timescoring`](https://github.com/esl-epfl/timescoring) library.

 The package provides a simple interface and prints results to the command line: